What is ‘catarrh’?

 What are the symptoms of catarrh?

-- throat discomfort,
+- discomfort in the throat

-- a constant cough or of feeling sick.
+- a constant cough or feeling sick.

 How is catarrh diagnosed?